-Because of improvements in breast imaging, widespread education and awareness about women’s health and cancer, breast abnormalities are being found at earlier stages than ever before.
+Because of improvements in breast imaging, widespread education, and awareness about women's health and cancer, breast abnormalities are being found at earlier stages.

 The goal of the biopsy is to obtain a definitive diagnosis.
-It does not remove the lesion or area of concern that has been identified with a physical exam and breast imaging.
+However, it does not remove the lesion or area of concern that has been identified with a physical exam and breast imaging.

 Excisional biopsies or other types of surgical procedures to remove abnormalities may be recommended for other potentially operable conditions that include:

 Mastitis is an infection that affects breast tissue.
-This can happen during breastfeeding when a milk duct becomes clogged and doesn’t drain properly.
-This is a painful condition that can cause the breast to be red, swollen, and painful, especially in a specific area.
-In addition, this kind of infection can cause flu-like symptoms including fever, body aches, and fatigue.
+For example, this can happen during breastfeeding when a milk duct becomes clogged and doesn't drain properly.
+This condition can cause the breast to be red, swollen, and painful, especially in a specific area.
+In addition, this kind of infection can cause flu-like symptoms, including fever, body aches, and fatigue.

-A sebaceous cyst develops in the sebaceous gland which secretes sebum, an oil that lubricates a person’s hair and skin.
-When this type of breast cyst is infected it will appear red and swollen and can be quite painful.
+A sebaceous cyst develops in the sebaceous gland, which secretes sebum, an oil that lubricates a person's hair and skin.
+When this type of breast cyst is infected, it will appear red, swollen, and painful.

-There are rare cancers-that can present similar to a breast abscess so it’s important to be closely followed by a breast specialist or breast surgeon with any type of breast abscess.
+There are rare cancers that can present similar to a breast abscess, so it's important to be closely followed by a breast specialist or breast surgeon with any breast abscess.